loafey/master-thesis/Notes/AsmSpec.typ

     is set to the code pointer back to the caller.

-    When this stack is done executing, the return value will be written to RVP, and the stack will be deallocated.
+    When this stack is done executing, the return value will be written to RVP, and the stack will be deallocated using `SSP`.
   ],[
     #align(center)[==== The new stack during await]
     #stack(